ScreeNOT: Exact MSE-Optimal Singular Value Thresholding in Correlated Noise: Results

 assuming $2k+1<p$ (when $k$ is not very small compared to $p$, there is no reason to believe this heuristic should give good results).
 We ``reconstruct'' the missing upper tail as

 The CDF we use is then

 \end{itemize} The label $i$ on $F^{i}_{n,k}$ stands for `imputation', a standard terminology in statistical practice for filling in utterly missing data with plausible pseudo-data.
 Numerical results in Section~\ref{sec:numerics} suggest that in many cases, the `imputation' method gives significantly better results than truncation or Winsorization at finite $n$.
 It is also more psychologically ``supportive'', which is why we recommended it to practitioners in Section 2 above.
-However, our formal results hold for all three methods
+However, our formal results hold for all three methods.
+Importantly, the list of strategies above is by no means exhaustive.
+Indeed, any sequence of CDFs $F_n^\star$ that satisfies the conditions of Lemma~\ref{lem:main:continuity} may be used instead, yielding an asymptotically consistent estimate of the optimal threshold.
+Furthermore, our `imputation' procedure is not claimed to be optimal; possibly, other strategies will outperform those we suggest in finite problem sizes.

 \begin{lemma} Suppose that $k=k_n$ satisfies $k_n\ge r$ and $k_n/p\to 0$ (in particular, $k$ can be any constant $\ge r$).
 Then for any choice $\star\in \{0,w,i\}$: \begin{enumerate} \item Almost surely, $F_{n,k}^\star \dlim \FZ$. \item $\bulkEdge(F_{n,k}^\star) \aslim \bulkEdge(\FZ)$. \item We have the following bound on the Kolmogorov-Smirnov distance between $F_{n,k}^\star$ and $\FZn$: